zoracrimson/simple-math-online-web-prework/README.md

 Ruby has built-in methods for common math functions.
 The basic trigonometric and transcendental functions are available in the [Math module]("http://ruby-doc.org/core-2.2.0/Math.html").
 This gives you access to mathematic tools such as square root, sin, cosine, and tangent via Ruby methods.
 To access these in your code simply refer to the module `Math` and call the method on the module.
 For example, to get the square root of 9 you'd write `Math.sqrt(9)`.
 [Read more about the Math module and the available methods.]("http://ruby-doc.org/core-2.2.0/Math.html")

-## Practice
+## Instructions

-Now open `lib/math.rb`.
-You'll find a bunch of empty methods that take numbers as arguments that the methods will use to perform the mathematical operations on.
-Get the tests passing.
+Open `lib/math.rb`.
+You'll find a bunch of empty methods that take numbers as arguments.
+Build the appropriate behavior for each of the following methods:
+- addition
+- subtraction
+- multiplication
+- division
+- modulo
+- square root
+- order of operation

+The lab is test driven, so get the tests to pass.